 The same goes for the child who is growing up and moving from phase to phase for e.g. from childhood to adolescence.
 Instead of focusing (and sometimes lamenting) on how they have changed, perhaps we could view it as a need to adjust and adapt.

 Here is where mothers are completely in tune with the feeling of making weighted decisions, likely even personal and emotional ones.

 Children bring out the deepest part of your core, they challenge your innermost values, and you find yourself balancing logic, emotions, peer pressure and guilt, and yet at the end of the day, you still need to continue steering the ship without letting it sink.

-Just like an entrepreneur you face this everyday in varying degrees.
+Just like an entrepreneur you face this every day in varying degrees.
 And just like in business, we all have bad days.
-But I find that in business and at home, it helps to stay focus on two things – gratitude and who the most important stakeholders are.
+But I find that in business and at home, it helps to stay focused on two things – gratitude and who the most important stakeholders are.

 #3.
 A lesson in life skills

 Mummies can definitely bring the world of entrepreneurship into the home – by practising and teaching life skills at home.
 We can’t all be geniuses, and we cannot all be high scorers in every exam – but we can inculcate and develop life skills at home.
 It’s never too early to practise it.

 Some of the skills I mentioned earlier that an entrepreneur needs include – the ability to deal with failure, good decision making, communication and negotiation skills, emotional intelligence, and remaining humble and keeping the thirst for learning.

 All of these can be practised at home.

 I watch my 5-year-old handle the laundry in our very small confined laundry space where some manoeuvring needs to be done and the clothes dryer is way above her height.